NuGet/docs.microsoft.com-nuget/docs/nuget-org/package-readme-on-nuget-org.md

 * user-images.githubusercontent.com
 * camo.githubusercontent.com

 If you feel that a another domain should be added to the allow-list, please feel free to [file an issue](https://github.com/NuGet/NuGetGallery/issues) and it will be reviewed by our engineering team.

-Images with relative local paths and images hosted from unsupported domains will not be rendered and will produce a warning on the Readme file preview and package details page.
+Images with relative local paths and images hosted from unsupported domains will not be rendered and will produce a warning on the Readme file preview and package details page that is only visible to the package owners.